Robert L. Hines

-Robert Lazarik Hines (born January 17, 1970) is an American comedian and actor.
+Robert Lazarik Hines is an American comedian and actor.
 He is best known for his role as Toby Jones in a series of viral spoof commercials that include "Jones' Good-Ass BBQ and Foot Massage".

 Early life

 Hines was born in Chicago, Illinois to Vera Mae (née King) and Bobby Frank Hines.
 He attended Chicago Vocational High School on Chicago's South Side.
 In August 1988, Hines enlisted in the U.S. Army Reserves and was a reservist for six years, serving as a Cannon Crewman, Field Artillery.

 Career

 Working at Cook County Jail

-To support himself while honing his skills as a comedian, Hines began working as a Correctional Officer at Chicago's Cook County Jail in 1994, at the age of 24.
+To support himself while honing his skills as a comedian, Hines began working as a correctional officer at Chicago's Cook County Jail in 1994, at the age of 24.
 He quit the job in 2003 when he was cast to star in the independent comedy movie, Chasing Robert, which featured performances by Andy Dick, Larry Miller, Paul Provenza, Rick Overton and Dan Castellaneta.